Macrometacorp/docs/docs/streams/stream-basics/subscriptions.md

 - By explicitly defining a list of streams

 :::note
-When subscribing to multiple streams by regex, all streams must be in the same `geofabric`.
+When subscribing to multiple streams by regex, all streams must be in the same geofabric.
 :::

 When subscribing to multiple streams, the GDN stream client will automatically make a call to the GDN API to discover the streams that match the regex pattern/list and then subscribe to all of them.
 If any of the streams don't currently exist, the consumer will auto-subscribe to them once the streams are created.

 ### No Ordering Guarantees

 When a consumer subscribes to multiple streams, all ordering guarantees normally provided by GDN on single stream do not hold.
-If your use case for GDN involves any strict ordering requirements, then we strongly recommend against using this feature.
+If your use case for GDN involves any strict ordering requirements, best practice is not to use multi-stream subscriptions.